-Standards Single- Family/Two Family Lots Less than 0.5 Acre Single- Family/Two Family Lots 0.5 Acre- 1 Acre Single- Family/Two Family Lots Greater than 1 Acre-3 Acres Single- Family/Two Family Lots Greater than 3 Acres- 5 Acres All Other Lots Permitted Location Side or Rear Yard Only Side or Rear Yard Only Side or Rear Yard Only Permitted In All Yards Permitted In All Yards Height Not Greater Than Principal Structure Not Greater Than Principal Structure Subject to District Height Standards Subject to District Height Standards Subject to District Height Standards Maximum Number Permitted 2 2 3 No Maximum No Maximum Maximum Area 1,000 Square Feet in Aggregate 1,500 Square Feet in Aggregate 1,500 Square Feet Per Structure 2,500 Square Feet in Aggregate 2,000 Square Feet Per Structure 4,000 Square Feet in Aggregate No Maximum
+Standards Single- Family/Two Family Lots Less than 0.5 Acre Single- Family/Two Family Lots of 0.5 Acre to 1 Acre Single- Family/Two Family Lots Greater than 1 Acre - 3 Acres Single- Family/Two Family Lots Greater than 3 Acres - 5 Acres Single- Family/Two Family Lots Greater than 5 Acres All Other Lots (Commercial Lots) Permitted Location Side or Rear Yard Only Side or Rear Yard Only Side or Rear Yard Only Permitted In All Yards Permitted In All Yards Permitted In All Yards Height Not Greater Than Principal Structure Not Greater Than Principal Structure Subject to District Height Standards Subject to District Height Standards Subject to District Height Standards Subject to District Height Standards Maximum Number Permitted 2 Accessory Structures, 1 of which can be an ADU.
+3 Accessory Structures, 1 of which can be an ADU.
+4 Accessory Structures, 2 of which can be ADUs.
+No Maximum 2 of which can be ADUs.
+No Maximum 3 of which can be ADUs.
+See Chapter 15 for other development requirements.
+No Maximum 3 of which can be ADUs.
+See Chapter 15 for other development requirements.
+Maximum Area Footprint for accessory structures, including ADUs, must be less than 10% of lot, or not to exceed 1,500 sf in aggregate, whichever is less.
+Footprint for accessory structures, including ADUs, must be less than 10% of lot, or not to exceed 1,800 sf in aggregate, whichever is less.
+1,500 Square Feet Per Structure, 2,500 Square Feet in Aggregate Footprint, excluding ADUs.
+3,000 Square Feet in Aggregate Footprint, excluding ADUs.
+No Maximum No Maximum